CommandDash/commanddash/readme.md

 2. **Do I need to pay to use CommandDash?**

 - Gemini Flash 1.5 offers both free and paid plans.
 Please check the [pricing](https://ai.google.dev/pricing) here.
     The free plan suffices for using CommandDash 🥳

 3. **I am an Android Studio user.
 Can I use CommandDash?**
-- We are coming soon for IntelliJ-based IDEs. *🤫 Secret: most of our core logic is written in Dart, allowing us to ship on any platform very very fast!*
+- We are coming soon for IntelliJ-based IDEs. *🤫 Secret: most of our core logic is written in Dart, shipped as an executable, allowing us to ship on any platform very fast!*

 ## Contributing

-You can make contributions to the VSCODE or IntelliJ extension or also to [agents engine](https://github.com/CommandDash/packages) shared between the extensions.
+You can make contributions to the VSCODE or IntelliJ extension or also to the shared [engine](https://github.com/CommandDash/packages).

-### Ways to contribute

 -  **File feature requests**: Suggest features that'll make your development process easier in the [issues board](https://github.com/CommandDash/commanddash//issues).

 -  **Pick up open issues**: Pick up and fix existing issues open to the community in [issues board](https://github.com/CommandDash/commanddash/issues).

--  **Participate in discussions**: Help by sharing your ideas in the [active discussions](https://join.slack.com/t/welltested-ai/shared_invite/zt-25u09fty8-gaggH9HbmopB~4tialTrlA) in our community slack.
+-  **Add agents to the marketplace**: You can add agents for your most used APIs or SDKs and share it with others to help them easily integrate.
+[Quickstart](https://www.commanddash.io/docs/quickstart).

 ## Community

-Connect with others using or building agents on CommandDash [Join Now](https://join.slack.com/t/welltested-ai/shared_invite/zt-25u09fty8-gaggH9HbmopB~4tialTrlA) 👋🏼
+Connect with others using or publishing agents on CommandDash [Join Now](https://join.slack.com/t/welltested-ai/shared_invite/zt-25u09fty8-gaggH9HbmopB~4tialTrlA) 👋🏼

 ## License